She started posting videos of domino art at age 10. At 1 billion views, she is the ‘queen’ of dominoes.

 “Here’s this woman who loved this thing, who maybe people might not have understood or might have doubted her choice.
 And to see her really just recognize the power in following her own passion, instead of listening to the fear of other people and just seeing where that has taken her, that’s inspiring for everyone,” Tran said.
 “I think it’s inspiring for me, even now.”

 But Hevesh’s ascent in the online world has also come with sacrifice.
-Not long after she released the video of triple spiral, Hevesh decided that if she were to continue being one of only a handful of professional domino artists in the world, she would have to leave college after just one year.
-Though she said she enjoyed studying mechanical engineering and product design at Rensselaer Polytechnic Institute, Hevesh argued to her mom that she could do more to promote STEM by continuing a career that was already well underway (with the assistance of her father).
+Not long after she released the triple sprial video, Hevesh decided that if she were to continue being one of only a handful of professional domino artists in the world, she would have to leave college after just one year.
+Though she said she enjoyed studying mechanical engineering and product design at Rensselaer Polytechnic Institute, Hevesh told her mom that she could do more to promote STEM by continuing a career that was already well underway (with the assistance of her father).

 “I just couldn’t see myself going all four years,” she said.
 “What am I going to do with a degree when I technically already have my dream job?”

 Instead of a classroom, the domino artist has crafted her designs in museums, movie sets and even on “The Tonight Show.”
-The college dropout has also become a business: Last year, she announced a deal with toymaker Spin Master to sell H5 Domino Creations at all major retailers.
+Hevesh has also become a business: Last year, she announced a deal with toymaker Spin Master to sell H5 Domino Creations at all major retailers.

 On a Zoom call last week, the 22-year-old promised that even with everything she’s done so far, she still had her sights set on breaking the world record for the largest domino build ever.
 To do so, she said, would mean building the “most insane” design of 5 million dominoes and a giant team working up to three months to put it together.